Panasonic G1 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the G1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the G1 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The G1 was replaced by the Panasonic G2, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G1 and the Sony A77 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.